 The 2 censuses in the book of Numbers

-The book of Numbers as the name connotes is inundated with numbers.
-It is a mini data repository.
-It is the kind of book that would excite statisticians.
+The book of Numbers as the name connotes is a book about numbers or data collected after 2 census were conducted by Moses.
+It is a mini data repository and the kind of book that would excite statisticians.
 According to Matthew Henry, all the other 5 books of Moses (the first five books of the bible) retained their Greek names in English Bibles except Numbers.
 Otherwise, this book would have been called Arithmoi, which means numbers.

 There are 2 major censuses conducted in the book by Moses and they are the central theme of this blog post.
 We are going to examine some similarities and differences in both of them.
 The book basically opens with the first one in Numbers 1.
 We are told that God commanded Moses to do a census in Israel and count the number of males who were 20 years and above and were capable of going to war.
 They were to be counted according to clans and ‘fathers’ houses’.
 The tribe of Levi was to be excluded because they were given the charge to take care of the tabernacle.
 At the end of the first census, Moses counted 603,550 men.
 This census was conducted by Moses and Aaron in the wilderness of Sinai.
-The visualization above is a representation of the data collected by Moses.
+The visualization above is a representation of the data collected by Moses and how the tribes of Israel encamped around the tent of meeting.

-After this plague, the Lord commanded Moses to conduct another census.
-This one was done by Moses and Eleazar the priest and son of Aaron.
-Again, God asked Moses to count males who were 20+ years old and were able to go to war.
+After this plague, the Lord commanded Moses to and Eleazar the priest and son of Aaron to conduct another census.
+Similar to the first one, God commanded them to count males who were 20+ years old and were able to go to war.
 The total number of people counted was 601,730.
 Again, the tribe of Levi was excluded from this census for the same reason as the first.
 In some tribes, the people counted in the second census exceeded the number counted in the first census and in other tribes the number reduced.
 Do check out the visualization below to compare the first census to the second one.

 What really struck me about the second census is found in the verse below: